matplotlib/mpl-altair/_posts/2018-08-15-altair-to-mpl-scatter-part1.md

 ## mpl-altair
 To produce the mpl-altair plot, create the Altair chart and then pass it to mplaltair's `convert()` function.
-The resulting fig and ax are Matplotlib plots.
+The resulting fig and ax are Matplotlib objects.
 ```python
 import altair as alt
 import matplotlib.pyplot as plt